IgniteUI/igniteui-docfx/en/components/overlay_position.md

 ### Basic usage

-Position strategies allow you to display content, in the overlay, in many ways.
-To start using different position strategies you should first include the necessary dependencies like this:
+Position strategies allow you to display content, in the overlay, in a large number of available combinations.
+To start using different position strategies you should first include the necessary dependencies for each strategy used like this:

 ```typescript
 import {